Autoregressive Action Sequence Learning for Robotic Manipulation

 The second plot indicates that for Push-T, policy performance is largely insensitive to the chunk size of low-level trajectories because the standard deviation of the success rate ranges between 1 and 2.
 In this case, a moderate chunk size can be a better choice, given the common practice of executing only the first few predicted actions and then rerunning the policy, a test-time technique reduces error accumulation.
 This technique benefits from a moderate chunk size through early termination of autoregressive generation without sacrificing performance or computational efficiency.

 In the third plot, we explore a different action sequence format for Push-T, where we remove high-level waypoints and flatten the trajectories into a vector, as detailed in Figure~\ref{fig:seq-design-pusht2}.
 This design yields a completely different trend, with the policy performing well only when the chunk size is 1.
 The fourth plot shows that increasing the chunk size for high-level waypoints improves policy performance.
 These findings demonstrate that the optimal chunk size depends on both the task and the action sequence format.
-As a result, CCT's ability to flexibly adjust chunk sizes is essential for maximizing performance.
-Currently, chunk sizes are manually specified for each task, but a more principled approach to adaptively adjusting chunk size would be ideal, as discussed in section~\ref{sec:discussion}.
+As a result, CCT's ability to flexibly adjust variable chunk sizes is essential for maximizing performance.